 Leg (And Knee) Warmers

-If you want to look like the pros mentioned at the top of this post, with black-clad legs beneath brightly-coloured pro team shorts, then wearing knee/leg warmers are the way to achieve it.
+If you want to look like the pros, with black-clad legs beneath brightly-coloured pro team shorts, then wearing knee/leg warmers are the way to achieve it.

 Essentially, cycling leg warmers are lycra tubes, shaped to a greater or lesser degree (often based on how much you paid) to fit closely around your legs.

 Whether said tube is a knee warmer or a leg warmer is a question of scale – if it goes to just below your knee, it’s a knee warmer; to the tops of your socks (and below) it’s a leg warmer.
 If it’s made of pink wool and just warms your shin, you might have gone to a 1980s dance shop rather than your local bike shop.

 The accepted wisdom appears to be that your cycling short legs should overlap the tops of the leg warmers in order to provide continuous clothing coverage.